hobosock/decklist/README.md

 **database_age_limit** - Maximum age of database file (in days) before Decklist downloads a new one.
 The process is pretty quick, but it doesn't need to be that frequent, new cards are only added every so often.
 **database_num** - The number of database files to keep.
 Decklist keeps 3 around by default in case the latest file has breaking changes to the API.
 You can manually load an older file from the **Database** tab.
 Decklist will automatically delete old files beyond this number.
 **collection_path** This is the path to your collection file that Decklist will attempt to load automatically on startup.
 This can be updated from within the program when successfully loading a collection file in the **Collection** tab.
+**currency** - Preferred currency to display prices in.
+Valid options are `USD`, `Euro`, `Tix`

+### Quick note about the prices:
+All price data in Decklist comes from the Scryfall database.
+That information already comes with a disclaimer, as Scryfall updates prices roughly once a day.
+Decklist downloads a new database every 7 days by default, so price information displayed in the program is only meant as a general reference and won't be up-to-the-minute accurate.

+Also, Decklist currently uses the smallest complete database Scryfall offers, which only contains a single instance of each card.
+If a card has multiple printings, Decklist will only have access to the cost of one of those printings which may not have the cheapest price, or any price data at all.
+This may be fixed in a future release, but will require significant change under the hood and require downloading larger database files.

 ## Installation
 ### Binaries